 Another factor may be problems in reliability of local services over the spring and summer of 2018 as the Bristol Area Resignalling project completed in March 2018.
 Delays and cancellations continued over the summer, decreasing gradually until the November blockade.
 FoSBR recorded delays and cancelled services on the Severn Beach Line here.

 Going forward, next year’s statistics will also reflect a period of change, as they will incorporate the GWR December 2019 timetable change increasing the number of services from Bristol to London.

-ORR statistics are generated from ticket sales derived from LENNON, the rail industry’s ticketing and revenue system.
+A general note on ORR data: ORR statistics are generated from ticket sales derived from LENNON, the rail industry’s ticketing and revenue system.
 However, LENNON does not attribute individual station figures correctly in a zonal fares system such as the Severn Beach Line.
 Also, a line such as the Severn Beach Line does not achieve 100% revenue collection so the data underscores the actual journeys made.